Tutorial on amortized optimization: Learning the model's parameters

 \section{Learning the model's parameters $\theta$}

-Given an amortization model $\hat y_\theta$, the last remaining design choice is how to learn the parameters $\theta$ so that the model best-solves \cref{eq:opt}.
+After specifying the amortization model $\hat y_\theta$, the other major design choice is how to learn the parameters $\theta$ so that the model best-solves \cref{eq:opt}.
 Learning is often a \emph{bi-level} optimization problem where the \emph{outer level} is the parameter learning problem for a model $\hat y_\theta(x)$ that solves the \emph{inner-level} optimization problem in \cref{eq:opt} over the domain $\gY$.
-While defining the best loss is application-specific, most approaches can be roughly categorized as 1) matching a ground-truth solution (\cref{sec:learning:reg}), or 2) minimizing the objective (\cref{sec:learning:grad,sec:learning:rl}), which \cref{fig:learning} illustrates.
-Optimizing the model parameters here can in theory be done with most parameter learning methods that incorporate zeroth-, first-, and higher-order information about the loss being optimized, and in here we mostly focus on methods where $\theta$ is learned with a first-order gradient-based method such as \citet{nesterov1983method,duchi2011adaptive,zeiler2012adadelta,kingma2014adam}.
-We discuss key approaches of designing the loss and optimizing the parameters with first-order methods (\cref{sec:learning:reg,sec:learning:grad}) when differentiation is easy or reinforcement learning (\cref{sec:learning:rl}) otherwise, \eg, in non-differentiable settings.
+While defining the best loss is application-specific, most approaches can be roughly categorized as 1) regressing a ground-truth solution (\cref{sec:learning:reg}), or 2) minimizing the objective (\cref{sec:learning:grad,sec:learning:rl}), which \cref{fig:learning} illustrates.
+Optimizing the model parameters here can in theory be done with most parameter learning methods that incorporate zeroth-, first-, and higher-order information about the loss being optimized, and this section mostly focuses on methods where $\theta$ is learned with a first-order gradient-based method such as \citet{nesterov1983method,duchi2011adaptive,zeiler2012adadelta,kingma2014adam}.
+The rest of this section discusses approaches for designing the loss and optimizing the parameters with first-order methods (\cref{sec:learning:reg,sec:learning:grad}) when differentiation is easy or zeroth-order methods (\cref{sec:learning:rl}) otherwise, \eg, in non-differentiable settings.